Civil partnership dissolution

 Dissolving a civil partnership is very similar to the process of divorce, as both are legal ways to end a relationship.
 There can be minor technical differences in relation to jurisdiction that may apply, however these must be considered in the context of each individual situation.

-How long does it take to dissolve civil partnerships?
+How long does it take to get a civil partnership dissolved?

 We can help you with either a separation agreement or a or a dissolution, to help you start the legal process that will mean you can start moving forward with your life.

 Decisions involving children or financial arrangements during civil partnership dissolution

 Decisions involving children or financial arrangements during a civil partnership dissolution can often be of concern.
 However, being able to settle these issues without a court hearing is usually preferable for everyone involved.
 To achieve this, we recommend you take specialist advice from our civil partnership lawyers who have vast experience in dealing with such matters.

 With our teams of family solicitors based in Southampton, Richmond and London, we can offer all of the expert legal support you need when it comes to dissolving your civil partnership.
 We’re known for our compassionate and understanding approach to these matters and have years of experience in helping people to dissolve civil partnerships and make the decisions they need to start moving on from what can be a very sad and emotional time.